-Mount Sinai has committed over $50M to its scientific computational and data cyberinfrastructure, recognizing that a well-designed and managed infrastructure empowers its scientists and researchers to be more productive and effective.
-This significant investment includes professional staff, expertise, hardware, software and a new computational and data facility dedicated to scientific computing.
+Mount Sinai has committed over $50 million to its scientific computational and data cyber infrastructure.
+This is a substantial commitment by Mount Sinai that demonstrates, in a very tangible manner, the understanding that a well-designed and managed infrastructure empowers scientists and researchers to be more productive and effective.
+Furthermore, this substantial investment is a holistic one that includes a professional, operational and experienced scientific computing staff along with the hardware, software and new computational and data facilities optimized for our scientific workload.

 Scientific Computing [PDF]